DennisSchulmeister/SynthExperiments/Puredata/Unicorn Wave/README.md

 <a href="Demos/String%20Section%20(Default%20Sound).mp3?raw=true">Sound Demo: String Section (Default Sound)</a>

-This is by all means a true Unicorn. 🦄 At its hear a wavetable synthesizer using band-limited wavetables (one per octave, similar principle as in the Korg DW-8000) combined with frequency modulation, additive synthesizes (up to 16 harmonics for carrier and modulator) and a but subtractive synthesis (some basic filters).
+This is by all means a true unicorn. 🦄 At its heart a wavetable synthesizer using band-limited wavetables (one per octave, similar in principle as the Korg DW-8000) combined with frequency modulation, additive synthesizes (up to 16 harmonics for carrier and modulator) and a but subtractive synthesis (some basic filters).